SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Switch Statements
 ~~~~~~~~~~~~~~~~~

+..
+FIXME: "You can use" is a bit wordy.
+   We need to settle on a convention for starting each section.

 You can use a switch statement to execute certain blocks of code depending on the value of a
 **control expression**---the expression following the keyword ``switch``.